John W. Reynolds Jr.: 1960s redistricting

 Following the 1960 United States census, the Wisconsin Legislature failed to pass a redistricting plan in the 1961-1962 session as required by the Wisconsin Constitution.
 In his capacity as Attorney General of Wisconsin, Reynolds brought a lawsuit in federal court to compel the Legislature to fulfill that obligation.
 The U.S. District Court appointed former Wisconsin Supreme Court justice Emmert L. Wingert as special master to investigate the issue and interview the relevant parties.
 After completing his investigation, Judge Wingert reported that he believed the redistricting suit should be dismissed and found no evidence that the failure to redistrict would result in "discrimination".
 The court accepted his recommendation and dismissed the suit, though they did warn that the issue could be renewed if no redistricting plan was passed by August 1963.

 Following the ruling, Reynolds was elected Governor and resumed his push for a redistricting law.
 The Legislature passed a new map, but Reynolds rejected it as failing to provide equal representation for all Wisconsin voters.
 Finally, in July 1963, the Legislature attempted to circumvent Reynolds by passing their redistricting law as a joint resolution.
 Reynolds, in response, brought suit to the Wisconsin Supreme Court, which ruled in State ex rel.
 Reynolds v.
 Zimmerman (22 Wis.
 2d 544) that the Wisconsin Constitution did not permit the Legislature to bypass the Governor in redistricting.
 They further stated that if no redistricting law was passed by May 1, 1964, they would issue their own plan for the 1964 elections.

 A last-ditch effort was made by the Legislature, but their final attempt was again rejected by Governor Reynolds, who criticized the partisan bias of the map, calling it "a fraud upon the people".

 On May 14, 1964, the Wisconsin Supreme Court issued its plan in a filing in State ex rel.
 Reynolds v.
 Zimmerman (23 Wis.
 2d 606).
 The new plan was embraced by Governor Reynolds, who called it, "the culmination of my four-year fight for equal voting rights for the people of the state of Wisconsin."
 This was the first time in United States history that a state court had stepped in to draw legislative districts.
 Subsequent to 1964, three of the next four redistricting cycles in Wisconsin would result in court-ordered plans.

 Presidential surrogate candidacy

-Reynolds opposed segregationist George Wallace in the 1964 Democratic presidential primaries who would otherwise have run unopposed, as President Lyndon B. Johnson refused to say he was in the race.
+Reynolds opposed segregationist George Wallace in the Wisconsin contest during the 1964 Democratic presidential primaries, who would otherwise have run unopposed, as President Lyndon B. Johnson refused to say he was in the race.
 Like the other "favorite sons" who ran in Johnson's place (such as Matthew E. Welsh and Daniel Brewster), he won his state's primaries.
 As is required, Wisconsin delegates to the 1964 Democratic National Convention voted for Reynolds on the first ballot, then voted for Johnson.